United Flight 328 Boeing 777 Engine Failure After Departure from Denver

 Aviation Accident Litigation

 Serious in-flight engine failures can raise complex questions involving aircraft design, engine manufacturing, maintenance practices, and inspection procedures.
-These issues are frequently examined in subsequent aviation accident litigation.
+These issues are frequently examined in subsequent aviation product liability cases involving manufacturer responsibility.

-Examples of aviation accident cases involving aircraft systems failures and product liability issues appear in our summaries of Representative Aviation Matters and Selected Aviation Verdicts and Settlements.
-Patterns observed in aviation accident litigation are also discussed in our analysis of Aviation Crash Litigation: Common Patterns in Reported Cases.
+Examples of aviation accident cases involving aircraft systems failures and product liability issues appear in our summaries of reported aviation matters.

 MICHIGAN OFFICE